-<Insert “Figure 7_Tweet.jpg” here>
+<Insert “Figure 6.7_Tweet.jpg” here>

-Figure 7.
-Tweet of participant posing with a map in front of the Cary Grant statue in Millennium Square.
+Figure 6.7 Tweet of participant posing with a map in front of the Cary Grant statue in Millennium Square.
 Looking for Archie, November 2018.
 Photograph by Clare Sheridan.

-Urry and Larsen note a “‘performance turn’ within tourist studies” which acknowledges the experience of place as embodied “in more multi-sensuous ways, touching, tasting, smelling, hearing”.
+Urry and Larsen note a “‘performance turn’ within tourist studies” which acknowledges the experience of place as embodied “in more multi-sensuous ways, touching, tasting, smelling, hearing.”
 This performative sense of play, this tactile, haptic engagement with Grant’s memorial demonstrates a shift from the tourist as audience to performer.
-It also speaks to the carnivalesque potential of fan practices, spilling out of the everyday and becoming transformative, creating what Urry and Larsen identify as a “‘liminoid’ situatio[n] where everyday obligations are suspended or inverted”.
-Pilgrimage becomes a creative act in which, as Will Brooker points out “performance, disguise and carnival . . . symbolically transforms the location in question, temporarily inverting social structures and making the city into a liberating, playful space”.
-By personifying the statue at the end of the tour, we give permission for “playful ‘non-serious’ behaviour and the encouragement of a relatively unconstrained ‘communitas’ or social togetherness”.
+It also speaks to the carnivalesque potential of fan practices, spilling out of the everyday and becoming transformative, creating what Urry and Larsen identify as a “‘liminoid’ situatio[n] where everyday obligations are suspended or inverted.”
+Pilgrimage becomes a creative act in which, as Will Brooker points out “performance, disguise and carnival . . . symbolically transforms the location in question, temporarily inverting social structures and making the city into a liberating, playful space.”
+By personifying the statue at the end of the tour, we give permission for “playful ‘non-serious’ behaviour and the encouragement of a relatively unconstrained ‘communitas’ or social togetherness.”
 That “double-vision” between Archie/Cary is maintained right until the last.

 Future Directions